jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Getting-Start-Windows/Connect-to-Windows-Instance.md

 * File upload and download are not supported yet.

 ## If the local system is Windows, login the Windows instance using remote desktop.
 Before connecting the Windows instance using MSTSC remote desktop, user must first ensure that the instance is associated to the EIP, and such access is allowed in the security group and network ACL rules.
-You can create a Windows instance on the JD Cloud console and acquire the EIP: XXX.XXX.XXX.XXX.
+You can create a Windows instance on the JD Cloud & AI console and acquire the EIP: XXX.XXX.XXX.XXX.
 1. Click **Start** on the computer and find **Run**. <br>
 ![](../../../../image/vm/Getting-Start-Linux-Connect-Windows-menu.png)<br>
 2. Enter mstsc command in Running and click **OK** to open the remote desktop connection dialog. <br>